simonwoerpel/runpandarun/README.md

 ## Playbook

-The playbook can be programatically optained in different ways:
+The playbook can be programmatically obtained in different ways:

 ```python
 from runpandarun import Playbook